-A discussion about the New York Times best-selling memoir When Breath Becomes Air, an intimate look at how Dr Paul Kalanithi, a 36-year-old neurosurgeon, dealt with his stage IV lung cancer diagnosis.
+Hear a discussion about the New York Times best-selling memoir When Breath Becomes Air, an intimate look at how Dr Paul Kalanithi, a 36-year-old neurosurgeon, dealt with his stage IV lung cancer diagnosis.
 This powerful book has impacted millions of readers who, through Dr Kalanithi's insightful writing, follow the journey of a doctor-turned-patient as he evaluates what it means to live.
 In this talk, Paul's widow, and author of the book's epilogue, Dr Lucy Kalanithi, shares Paul's story and the journey her life has taken since the book's publication.
 Dr. Lucy Kalanithi is interviewed by Rabbi Mychal Springer, director of the Center for Pastoral Education at the Jewish Theological Seminary.
 This talk was recorded in front of a live audience on April 5, 2017, and was presented in conjunction with the JCC's end of life initiative, What Matters: Caring Conversations About End of Life.

 Alan Cumming and Abigail Pogrebin

-A discussion between actor, activist, and author Alan Cumming and Abigail Pogrebin.
+Enjoy this discussion between actor, activist, and author Alan Cumming and Abigail Pogrebin.
 Aside from his Tony Award-winning run in the Broadway musical Cabaret, audiences know Cumming from the films Romy and Michele's High School Reunion, Goldeneye, and Eyes Wide Shut, and CBS's The Good Wife, for which he received Golden Globe and Emmy Award nominations.
 In this conversation, recorded before a live audience on May 6, 2015, Cumming discusses his work and his revelatory New York Times best-selling memoir, Not My Father's Son.

 Roz Chast and Rabbi David Ingber

-A discussion between acclaimed cartoonist Roz Chast and Rabbi David Ingber, founder and spiritual leader of Romemu.
+Listen to a discussion between acclaimed cartoonist Roz Chast and Rabbi David Ingber, founder and spiritual leader of Romemu.
 Since joining the New Yorker in 1978, Chast has established herself as one of our greatest chroniclers of the anxieties, superstitions, furies, and insecurities of modern life.
 In this conversation, Chast references her best-selling book Can't We Talk About Something More Pleasant?, which chronicles her relationship with her aging parents as they shift from independence to dependence.
 (While you don't need the book to follow what Chast is referencing, you can view some of her cartoons here.)
 The talk was recorded in front of a live audience on October 29, 2018, and was cosponsored by What Matters: Caring Conversations About End of Life, as part of Reimagine End of Life, a citywide exploration of death and celebration of life through creativity and conversation.

 Alan Alda and Abigail Pogrebin

-A discussion between actor, director, and writer Alan Alda and Abigail Pogrebin.
+Enjoy this discussion between actor, director, and writer Alan Alda and Abigail Pogrebin.
 For over a decade as the host of PBS' Scientific American Frontiers, and in his role at Stony Brook University's Alan Alda Center for Communicating Science, Alda has been helping people grasp complex ideas.
 In his lively book, If I Understood You, Would I Have This Look on My Face?, the Tony and Oscar nominee, and seven-time Emmy Award winner uses his trademark humor to teach us how to better communicate and learn from each other.
 This conversation was recorded in front of a live audience on September 13, 2017.